2018 National Premier Leagues Grand Final

-The 2018 National Premier Leagues Grand Final was the sixth National Premier Leagues Grand Final, It was played on the 30 September 2018 at Steve Woodcock Sports Centre in Adelaide between Campbelltown City and Lions FC.
+The 2018 National Premier Leagues Grand Final was the sixth National Premier Leagues Grand Final, This Australian grand final soccer match was played on the 30 September 2018 at Steve Woodcock Sports Centre in Adelaide, South Australia, between Campbelltown City and Lions FC.
 Campbelltown won 2–1 to secure their first National Premier Leagues title.

 Route to the final

 This is how the two teams qualified for the Grand Final.